yiptool/yip/README.md

 * Option `type` allows to override type of the file.
 This allows, for example, to compile file with the `.c` extension as an Objective-C source.

+* Option `arc` allows to enable or disable Automatic Reference Counting (ARC) for the source file on iOS and OSX platforms.
+Use values `yes` or `no` to enable or disable ARC, respectively.

 ### Preprocessor definitions

 Preprocessor definitions for C family of languages could be specified using